aukkawut/aukkawut.github.io/index.md

 # About me

 My name is Aukkawut Ammartayakun.
-I am an undergraduate student at Worcester Polytechnic Institute.
-I study Data Science and love to learn new things about DS.
+I am a Ph.D student at the University of Tennessee, Knoxville.
+I study data science and love learning new things about DS.
 My current research interest is in the **robustness of intelligence systems**.
-This includes but is not limited to, Adversarial Attacks, Robust U-statistics, and multi-agent systems.
+This includes but is not limited to, adversarial attacks and multi-agent systems.
 I am also interested in the **medical and biological applications of mathematics and statistics**.

-If you want to access my CV quickly, please click [here](./Aukkawut_CV.pdf).
+If you want to access my CV, please click [here](./Aukkawut_CV.pdf).

 # Education